survivejs/webpack-book/manuscript/output/03_server_side_rendering.md

 npm install react react-dom --save
 ```

 Next, the React code needs a small entry point.
 If you are on the browser side, you should mount `Hello world` `div` to the document.
 To prove it works, clicking it should give a dialog with a "hello" message.
-On server-side the React component is returned so the server can pick it up.
+On server-side, the React component is returned and the server can pick it up.

 {pagebreak}

 Adjust as follows:

-**app/ssr.js**
+**src/ssr.js**

 ```javascript
 const React = require("react");